 Featured post

-Crispy Baked Chicken Recipe with Potatoes — Easy One-Pan Dinner for Busy Nights
+One-Pan Crispy Baked Chicken and Potatoes — Easy Sheet Pan Dinner Recipe

 Crispy baked chicken with golden roasted potatoes served on a wooden table in a modern kitchen background.”

 Nothing beats the comfort of a hearty homemade meal after a long day, especially when it’s quick to prepare and easy to clean up.
-This baked chicken recipe with potatoes is a perfect one-pan dinner for busy nights.
-It delivers crispy-edged potatoes and juicy, tender chicken baked together with aromatic herbs, garlic, and olive oil.
+This crispy baked chicken and potatoes recipe is a perfect one-pan chicken and potatoes dinner inspired by popular sheet-pan recipes like Feel Good Foodie and Salt & Lavender.
+It delivers juicy bone-in chicken thighs, crispy baby potatoes, and flavorful garlic-herb seasoning baked together in the oven.
 The best part?
-You can have this family-favorite dish ready in less than an hour with minimal effort.
+You can have this easy sheet pan chicken recipe ready in less than an hour with minimal effort.

 Why You’ll Love This Crispy Baked Chicken Recipe with Potatoes